 He came to the attention of Cook when he was working with Cook's team on the fields for the World Baseball Classic qualifiers.

-Cook's staff recognized the kid's passion, hard work, and knowledge of the craft and asked if he would like to work in the United States at some point and Thomas said that was indeed his goal.
+Cook's staff recognized the kid's passion, hard work, and knowledge of the craft and asked if he would like to work in the United States at some point and Thomson said that was indeed his goal.
 They said they would be in touch.

-Since the initial job offer during the off-season, Thomas has been following all the news about the Muckdogs and the team's home field.
+Since the initial job offer during the off-season, Thomson has been following all the news about the Muckdogs and the team's home field.
 He has been making plans all that time -- about how to get the outfield grass striped like a major league field, adding a team logo behind home plate, improving the playability of the field.

 As he's said, he can be obsessive about these things.

-"I know the field has not really been outstanding the past couple of years but I would really like to turn it around and make it one of the best fields in the league," Thomas said.
+"I know the field has not really been outstanding the past couple of years but I would really like to turn it around and make it one of the best fields in the league," Thomson said.
 "That is my main objective.
 As soon as I knew I was coming over here I was saying, like in my head, 'Batavia is going to be the number one field in the league.'
 That’s my main goal."

 If he does that well, he might someday wind up running the show at Marlins Park, or perhaps Dodger Stadium.
-We mention L.A. because that's where Thomas has come the closest so far to actually walking on major league grass.
+We mention L.A. because that's where Thomson has come the closest so far to actually walking on major league grass.

-"I did do the stadium tour once in Dodger Stadium," Thomas said.
+"I did do the stadium tour once in Dodger Stadium," Thomson said.
 "We went all through the stadium and when we got to the bit where we finally go on the field they were like, ‘sorry, we’re not going on the field.
 They’re shooting Moneyball,’ and I’m like, ‘that’s what I came here for!
 I just want to get on the field.’ "